vhaudiquet/ubuntu-project-docs/docs/MIR/mir-templates-and-rules.md

 ### The reviewer

-As a **reviewer**, you should review and add a comment to the bug that contains the review.
+As a **reviewer**, you shall add your review as a comment on the MIR bug.